tylermachen/secret-handshake-web-0715-public/README.md

 There are 10 types of people in the world: Those who understand binary, and those who don't.

-You and your fellow flatirons are of those in the "know" when it comes to binary decide to come up with a secret "handshake".
+You and your fellow flatirons who are in the know when it comes to binary decide to come up with a secret "handshake".

+### Skills: Binary, Bitwise Operations

 ```
 # 1 = wink